vespa-engine/documentation/documentation/tutorials/text-search-semantic.md

 <div style="text-align:center"><img src="images/semantic_baselines.png" style="width: 80%; margin-right: 1%; margin-bottom: 0.5em;"></div>

-The match operator `AND` means that we are only maching documents that contain all the query terms either in the title or in the body of the document.
+The match operator `AND` means that we are only matching documents that contain all the query terms either in the title or in the body of the document.
 A sample query looks like this:

 ```
 {